tortoise/tortoise-orm/docs/databases.rst

     For example ``DecimalField`` has precision preserved by storing values as strings, except when doing aggregates/ordering on it.
 In those cases we have to cast to/from floating-point numbers.

-    Similarily case-insensitivity is only partially implemented.
+    Similarly case-insensitivity is only partially implemented.

 DB URL is typically in the form of :samp:`sqlite://{DB_FILE}` So if the ``DB_FILE`` is "/data/db.sqlite3" then the string will be ``sqlite:///data/db.sqlite`` (note the three /'s)